 - Sister Parties:

 After World War II Montenegro became one of the six equal republics of the Yugaslav federation.
 After the disintegration of Yugoslavia, Montenegro remained in a union with Serbia as the State Union of Serbia and Montenegro.
-On 21 May 2006 a referendum was held, were the majority of the Montenegrin population (55,5%) declared to be in favour of independence.
-With that the threshold of 55% as stippled by the EU was narrowly passed.
+On 21 May 2006 a referendum was held, where the majority of the Montenegrin population (55.5 percent) declared to be in favour of independence.
+With that the threshold of 55 percent as stippled by the EU was narrowly passed.
 Montenegro’s first parliamentary and presidential elections as an independent state as well as the parliamentary elections of October 2012 did not bring any big political changes.

 Since 1998 SDP and DPS have ruled together.
 However, the coalition is becoming less stable.
 At the national level DPS blocked the adoption of a new electoral law.
 Failure to adopt this electoral law could lead to a serious political crisis.
 After the blockade, the main opposition party, Democratic Front Party, has left the parliament.
 They accused DPS for obstructing the Assembly and claimed that DPS needs to take responsibility for the political crisis.
 On local level the rapture between the two party became already apparent in 2013.
 While on national level the parties only broke just before the parliamentary election in 2016.

 The blockade of the DPS has deepened the distrust between the opposition and the government, which started on April 2013 with electoral fraud and misuse of state resources on the presidential elections, announced the Democratic Front.
-Next to the national level, friction at the local level is visible as well: during local elections in 2013 the SDP decided to work together with an opposition party, which is the first time since DPS and SDP rule together.
+Next to the national level, friction at the local level was visible as well: during local elections in 2013 the SDP decided to work together with an opposition party, which is the first time since DPS and SDP rule together.
 This new alliance could cause friction within the national coalition.
-For the April 2014 local elections in the capital Podgorica SDP has formed a pre-election coalition with the new opposition ‘Positive’ party.
+For the April 2014 local elections in the capital Podgorica SDP formed a pre-election coalition with the new opposition ‘Positive’ party.